 While digital transformation has been a topic of conversation in the business world for several years now, it's still early days for the majority of enterprises, according to Neal Sharma, co-founder and CEO of digital agency DEG, Linked by Isobar.
 Put another way: Much work remains.

-In this exclusive interview with CMO.com, Sharma talks about what digital transformation actually means, what it takes to reach digital maturity, and the move toward contextually relevent storytelling.
+In this exclusive interview with CMO.com, Sharma talks about what digital transformation actually means, what it takes to reach digital maturity, and the move toward contextually relevant storytelling.

 CMO.com: How do you define digital transformation?